 Healthy Travel Practices

-Welcome and thank you for stopping by.
-This page is the best place to stay current on what is happening in Sedona as we deal with the coronavirus pandemic.
+Welcome, travelers!
+This page is the best place to stay current on what is happening with Sedona’s response to the coronavirus.

 Sedona | Safe.Clean.Ready is Your Guide to Businesses and Sedona Safety Standards